reddy-kartheek-bugs/Quantum-HaQthon_LOCO-MINDS-146/README.md

 This QRNG project demonstrates quantum computing applications by using Hadamard gates to create superposition states in qubits.
 When measured, these states collapse into random classical bits, providing true randomness that cannot be predicted even with infinite computational power.

-The project includes two implementations:
+The project includes three implementations:

 1. **qrng.py**: A command-line Python script for generating quantum random numbers with statistical analysis and visualization.
 2. **app.py**: An interactive Streamlit web application offering multiple demos including random number generation, secure financial transactions, and cryptocurrency applications.
+3. **new.py**: An enhanced Streamlit web application with additional quantum random number generation methods, including Bell state entanglement and Ry gate rotations, alongside expanded demos for financial and cryptocurrency applications.

-Both implementations use Qiskit for quantum circuit simulation and provide statistical validation of randomness quality.
+All implementations use Qiskit for quantum circuit simulation and provide statistical validation of randomness quality.

 ## Installation